zThundy/SoundApp/README.md

 	- Set the text (caption) displayed below.
 	- Duration (ms) indicates how long it remains visible (default 6000).
 	- Press "Send Image Template" to send.

+### Todo and FAQ
+TODO:
+  - Add logic for new button
+  - Add logic for edit of redeem to post to Twitch
+  - Work on async encription for credentials
+  - Issue where on first launch images and some functionalities don't work until the app is restarted

+FAQ:
+	- None for now :)

+### Security Notes
+1. The Twitch token is **locally stored and encrypted** in the elctron storage using the [Safe Storage API](https://www.electronjs.org/docs/latest/api/safe-storage)
+2. Comunication with Twitch is done by using the HTTPS protocol and WSS comunication.
+3. The web server for the alert is only accessible as a local connection (either with localhost or 192.168.1.1).